-analysis with the often emotional, conspiracy laden arguments of U.S. critics in hopes that online readers will take a fresh look at their opinions of the U.S." The tone of DOT posts is mostly refuting and engaging.
-This is in line with the DOT's explanation that decisions on what themes to actually respond to are made on the basis of choosing issues that are clear, picking on the weakest argument by other users, and showing the fallacy of the logic used in the argument.
+The rhetoric used by the DOT in its posts is largely logical and it is keen on presenting facts.
+This resonates with its stated goal of contrasting "objective facts and analysis with the often emotional, conspiracy laden arguments of U.S. critics in hopes that online readers will take a fresh look at their opinions of the U.S." (IIP 2009).
+The tone of DOT posts is mostly refuting and engaging.
+This is in line with the DOT's explanation that decisions on what themes to actually respond to are made on the basis of choosing issues that are clear, picking on the weakest argument by other users and showing the fallacy of the logic used in the argument (DOT 2010).
 Nevertheless, in 13 posts the DOT used a ridiculing or condescending tone (often both).
-These posts are present on two sites: Al-Saha and Al-Jazeera, which seem to attract users with extreme anti-US views, several of whom identify themselves as supporters or members of al-Qa'ida or the Taliban, and where users have insulted the team member personally or have expressed especially anti-US views.
-In parallel, dismissive tones by other users only appear on Egypt Sons, Al-Saha, and Al-Jazeera; Al-Jazeera is the site on which the most cases of condescending tones by other users are found.
+These posts are present on two sites: Al-Saha and Al-Jazeera, which seem to attract users with extreme anti-US views, several of whom identify themselves as supporters or members of Al-Qaeda or the Taliban, and where users have insulted the team member personally or have expressed especially anti-US views.
+In parallel, dismissive tones by other users only appear on Egypt Sons, Al-Saha, and Al-Jazeera, and Al-Jazeera is the site on which the most cases of condescending tones by other users are found.
 Al-Jazeera is also by far the most negative site, with 86.8% of posts expressing a negative stance towards US foreign policy.

 The findings show that DOT posts generate more negativity and that the DOT itself is not popular on the sites analyzed.
-On the surface, it seems that the DOT is counterproductive because the result of its participation is so negative (including driving more expressed negativity towards US foreign policy [general negativity] and negativity towards the DOT itself [posts that express negative opinions about the DOT]).
+On the surface, it seems that the DOT is counterproductive as the result of its participation is so negative (including driving more expressed negativity towards US foreign policy (general negativity) and negativity towards the DOT itself (posts that express negative opinions about the DOT).
 But there are other possible interpretations.
 Negativity could be a sign that people are concerned enough to respond, otherwise they might have ignored the posts.
-And the overwhelming negativity among users can be linked to Noelle-Neumann's "spiral of silence" theory, which says that people are less likely to voice their opinions in public if they believe those opinions are in the minority, which means that those with more positive views do not feel encouraged to participate in the debate.

-In addition, the DOT explained that it chooses to participate when something highly negative is being discussed in the first place.
-This choice is because the DOT's aim is to "explain American foreign policy, counter stereotypes about the US, and correct misinformation, not change the minds of users."
-The DOT, moreover, says that its purpose is to challenge views it disagrees with for the benefit of "lurkers" (participants who view but do not post) rather than for the participants.
+And the overwhelming negativity among users can be linked to Noelle-Neumann's (1984) "spiral of silence" theory, which says that people are less likely to voice their opinions in public if they believe those opinions are in the minority, which means that those with more positive views do not feel encouraged to participate in the debate.
+In addition, the DOT explained that it chooses to participate when something highly negative is being discussed in the first place (DOT 2010).
+This choice is because the DOT's aim is to "explain American foreign policy, counter stereotypes about the US, and correct misinformation, not change the minds of users" (DOT 2010).
+The DOT moreover says that its purpose is to challenge views it disagrees with - for the benefit of lurkers rather than for the participants.
 The DOT aims, through online discussions with other users, "to present to the lurkers a scenario so the lurkers can judge: who has got the better case?
 Who has got the most logic?"
-This strategy appears sensible in light of estimates that the majority of people who visit internet discussion sites are lurkers, and is supported by the high rate of logical rhetoric in DOT posts (93.92%).
+(DOT 2010).
+This strategy appears sensible in light of estimates that the majority of people who visit Internet discussion sites are lurkers (Nonnecke and Preece 2001), and is supported by the high rate of logical rhetoric in DOT posts (93.92%).